StanfordHCI/bang/README.md

 PROD_HAS_BANGED_QUAL=has banged qual id from mturk MTURK_FRAME=ON/OFF //OFF - launch experiment without main HIT, just with site; if ON - inside mturk frame, with main HIT.
 HIT_URL=http://localhost:3000/ or https://bang-dev.deliveryweb.ru/, url for mturk mail when FRAME=OFF
-MTURK_MODE=test/prod ; DANGEROUS: if 'prod', it uses real mturk account; if no - sandbox.
+MTURK_MODE=off/test/prod ; DANGEROUS: if 'prod', it uses real mturk account; if no - sandbox, if 'off' - work without mturk.
-MTURK_NOTIFY_ID - special mturk worker user for notifications about experiment.
+MTURK_NOTIFY_ID - special mturk worker-user for notifications about experiment.
 ```

 4. Set up mongodb (ver.
 4.0)